ahhz/raster/documentation/examples/example_7.md

-The following example opens a raster dataset and calculates the mean value of a surrounding circular window for each pixel.
+The following example opens a raster dataset and calculates the mean value of a surrounding circular window for each cell.
 For larger maps, the computational cost is proportional to the size of the raster multiplied by the radius.

 ```cpp
 // example_7.cpp